-Symptoms of lymphedema include feeling as though your clothes, rings, wristwatches, or bracelets are too tight; a feeling of fullness in your arms or legs; and less flexibility in your wrists, hands, and ankles.
+Symptoms of lymphedema include feeling as though your clothes, rings, wristwatches, or bracelets are too tight.
+You may have a feeling of fullness in your arms or legs and less flexibility in your wrists, hands, and ankles.

-Gentle exercise can help reduce swelling.
-The use of muscles during exercise naturally helps lymph fluid to circulate, which can reduce swelling.
-But exercise also increases blood flow to the muscles being used, which can increase the amount of lymph fluid present.
-If you have swelling, it is important to properly bandage an affected limb before exercising.
-Ask your doctor how to use a bandage for this purpose and what exercises are appropriate for your condition.
+Using muscles during exercise naturally helps lymph fluid to circulate, which can reduce swelling.
+But it also increases blood flow to the muscles being used.
+This can increase the amount of lymph fluid.
+It's important to properly bandage an affected limb before you exercise.
+Ask your doctor how to use a bandage for this purpose.
+And ask what exercises are right for you.

-If you have been diagnosed with lymphedema and plan to travel by air, you'll need to use a compression garment.
 Changes in cabin pressure during flight can cause swelling or make it worse.
-A compression garment that doesn't fit right can also make swelling worse, so be sure your garment fits correctly.
+A compression garment that doesn't fit right can also make swelling worse.
+So be sure your garment fits correctly.

 Author: Healthwise Staff

-Medical Review:Sarah Marshall MD - Family Medicine & Anne C. Poinier MD - Internal Medicine & E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Douglas A. Stewart MD - Medical Oncology
+Medical Review:Sarah Marshall MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine & Douglas A. Stewart MD - Medical Oncology